Yiyun Li: Biography

 Li had a breakdown in 2012 and attempted suicide twice.
 After recuperating and leaving the hospital, she lost interest in writing fiction.
 For a whole year, she focused on reading several biographies, memoirs, diaries and journals.
 According to her, reading about other people's lives "was a comfort".

 As a result of her experiences with depression, she wrote her 2017 memoir Dear Friend.
-A few months after the book was published, her 16-year-old son, Vincent, killed himself.
+A few months after the book was published, her 16-year-old son, Vincent, died by suicide.
 She explored this in her 2019 novel Where Reasons End.

 In September 2022, Li published The Book of Goose, a tale of a literary hoax spun by two 13-year-old girls in postwar France.
 The New York Times called it "an existential fable that illuminates the tangle of motives behind our writing of stories."
 In April 2023, the novel won the PEN/Faulkner Award for Fiction.

 Li has taught fiction at the University of California, Davis, and is a professor of creative writing at the Lewis Center for the Arts at Princeton University.

 Li was appointed the Director of the Creative Writing Program at Princeton University in 2022, succeeding Jhumpa Lahiri.

 On February 16, 2024, Li's 19-year-old son, James, was fatally hit by a train in Princeton.
 The Middlesex County Medical Examiner's Office ruled his death a suicide.
-In 2025, Li published Things in Nature Merely Grow, a memoir about the deaths of both Vincent and James and an exploration of the ways in which words fail but are still necessary.
-It was shortlisted for the 2025 National Book Award for Nonfiction.
+This was the same method her son Vincent had used.
+In 2025, Li published Things in Nature Merely Grow, a memoir about Vincent's and James's deaths and an exploration of the ways in which words fail but are still necessary.
+It was shortlisted for the 2025 National Book Award for Nonfiction and longlisted for the 2025 National Book Critics Circle Award for Autobiography.

-Award and honours
+Award and honors

 Li has received several notable fellowships, including the Lannan Foundation residency in Marfa, Texas; a MacArthur Foundation fellowship; and a Guggenheim Fellowship.

 In 2007, Granta included Li on its list of the 21 best young American novelists.
 In 2010, she was listed among The New Yorkers "20 Under 40".

 In 2012, Li was selected as a judge for The Story Prize after having been a finalist for the award in 2010, and in 2013, she judged the Man Booker International Prize.

 In 2014, Li won The American Academy of Arts and Letters's Benjamin H. Danks Award.
 In 2020, she won the Windham-Campbell Literature Prize for Fiction, and in 2022, she won the PEN/Malamud Award, which "recognizes writers who have demonstrated exceptional achievement in the short story form."

 In 2023, Li was elected as a Royal Society of Literature International Writer.

 In 2024, Li was named a finalist for The Story Prize.

 Li was chosen to serve as a judge for the 2024 Booker Prize, alongside Edmund de Waal (chair), Sara Collins, Justine Jordan, and Nitin Sawhney.